-The Big Talks for Little People Mental Health Classroom Module is a primary school kit which aims to help school students better understand their mental health and enhance their well-being.
-This booklet provides a theoretical background to program constructs and includes suggested activities for 6 lessons of 35-40 minutes each.
+Big Talks for Little People is a collection of evidence-based programs for primary school aged children which aim to develop children’s understanding of their mental health and thereby enhance their wellbeing.
+The Australian and International Primary School programs and Out of Hours School Care program contain suggested activities for 6 lessons of 35-40 minutes each.

 BIG TALKS FOR LITTLE PEOPLE - Program Introduction